vancuren/capacitor-google-analytics/README.md

 A Capacitor plugin that enables the new data streams in Google Analytics and Firebase analytics.

+:warning: This plugin is still under development.
+Use at your own risk.
+I am actively developing it.
+Check back for updates or feel free to contribute.

 ## Special Thanks

 A special thanks to philmerrell as a starting point for this plugin.
 It appears that they are no longer able to maintain their plugin https://github.com/philmerrell/capacitor-firebase-analytics this is why I create this.